apptentive/apptentive-ios/Example/README.md

 First, navigate to the directory that this README is in and type `pod install` to install the Apptentive SDK.
 Then open the `Example.xcworkspace` file.

-You will need to set a valid Apptentive API Key to run this app in the `AppDelegate.swift` file.
-You can find your API key on your [Apptentive dashboard](https://be.apptentive.com/apps/current/settings/api) in the API section of the Settings tab.
+You will need to set a valid Apptentive Key and ApptentiveSignature to run this app in the `AppDelegate.swift` file.
+You can find these on your [Apptentive dashboard](https://be.apptentive.com/apps/current/settings/api) in the API section of the Settings tab.
 We suggest creating a new app for evaluation purposes.

 Events
 ======